 Sustainability isn’t a fad: the pressure on cosmetics brands and manufacturers to demonstrate their social and environmental credentials is increasing; so more of them are finding ways to transform their own brands through sustainability-focused products, services and consumer experiences.
-However, it’s a long journey for the manufacturer and consumer to be 100% sustainable, but here at Stephenson Group we’re fully commited to making these changes from supply chain through to product.
+However, it’s a long journey for the manufacturer and consumer to be 100% sustainable, but here at Stephenson we’re fully committed to making these changes from supply chain through to product.

 - ‘Sustainability Challenges Drive Innovation in Technical Community’, Priscilla Taylor, Prospector.com